-A L White butchered a beef for Mr Zenter Monday
+A L White butchered a beef for Mr Yenter Monday

-RollaEckerman's ate turkey at the pa-

-Some of the neighbors are getting their ice up this week

-The doctor was called to Will Davisson's last week to see little Johny, who was quite ill a few days, but is much
+RollaEckerman's ate turkey at the pa-Some of the neighbors are getting their ice up this week The doctor was called to Will Davisson's last week to see little Johny, who was quito ill a few days, but is much township, Iowa county.
+We understand that Miss Hattie Me-C. Mahaffa returned to Des Moines Intire is visiting her sisters in the west-We understand that Miss Hattie Mcern part of the state

-Mr and Mrs Henry Watters came from Frank Furman's, of Foote, were at their home at Fairfield Monday for a few days' visit with their daughter, Mrs
+Mr and Mrs Henry Watters came from Frank Furman's, of Foote, were at their home at Fairfield Monday for a Walter F.'s here Sunday.
+Ditto, Al. few days' visit with their daughter, Mrs Ed Komine